In this guide, you will learn how to use the gpresult command line tool to verify what group policy objects are applied to a user or computer.

 You can download a free trial and test the reports on your own network.

 Group policy can be a pain, even when best practices are followed group policy can still be challenging.
-Knowing how to use these built in tools will help you to verify and troubleshoot group policy’s in your environment.
+Knowing how to use these built in tools will help you to verify and troubleshoot group policies in your environment.
 Go give it a try and let me know if you have any questions.

 Thank you!
 Will be usefull